MosheBerman/GiphyKit/Readme.md

 Initially, I had actually considered using AVPlayerLayer to display the mp4 version of the GIFs.
 Once I started going down that route, I saw that MP4 wasn't going to be faster than rendering GIFs.
 Additionally, there's no guarantee that any specific rendition of the GIF supports mp4, and a service for GIFs is more likely to include GIFs in each "rendition."
 Finally, it felt like cheating.
 Animating MP4s isn't animating GIFs.

 ## To Do
-These are some nice-to-haves that I didn't implement for the demo.
+These are some nice-to-haves that I didn't implement for the demo:
-- [ ] Expose UI for locale and filter configuration.
+- Complete GiphyKit by adding `Pagination` and `Metadata` models, as well as the remaining endpoints.
-- [ ] Complete GiphyKit by adding `Pagination` and `Metadata` models, as well as the remaining endpoints.
+- Work on a rendition selection algorithm.
-- [ ] Work on a rendition selection algorithm
+Issues are now being tracked in the GitHub Issue Tracker.

 ## Legal